J0wir/J0wir.github.io/_posts/2021-12-06-Cyberdefenders-CyberCorp-Case-1.md

 ## Write-up

 ### Question 1 - What is the build number (in the format ddddd, where each d is a single decimal number, for example - 12345) of the installed Windows version?
-Every Windows version since 2000, will keep product version in the Registry.
-To view this information you can use a tool like “Registry Explorer”.
+Every Windows version since 2000, will keep product version information in the Registry.
+To view this information you can use a tool like Registry Explorer.

 The product version information including the build number is stored in the following key:
 <b>HKLM\Software\Microsoft\Windows NT\CurrentVersion</b>

-When viewing this key, we can see the below information, including the build number.
+As shown below this key provides product version information, including the build number.
 ![image](https://user-images.githubusercontent.com/95626414/144877942-c0a726f5-045f-4a2d-b931-70caf53e79d9.png)

-As shown in the picture the currentbuild is: <b>17134</b>
+The currentbuild is: <b>17134</b>

 ### Question 2 - What is the parent process PID of the process, that accepts incoming network connections on the port 1900/UDP?
 To answer this question, I’ve used Volatility 2.7 to find incoming network connections and to determine what the parent process is.

-Before we can do this, we need to find the correct profile for the memory image.
-This was done by running the <b>imageinfo</b> plugin.
+Before you can run Volatility commando's, a correct profile for the memory image is needed.
+To find the profile a plugin called <b>imageinfo</b> was used.

 ```
 vol.py -f memdump.mem imageinfo
 ```
 ![Screenshot 2021-12-06 at 16 21 54](https://user-images.githubusercontent.com/95626414/144877393-63dc3104-ee67-41bf-a30f-19c7d943a654.png)

-Next, we use the <b>netscan</b> plugin to return all network connections.
-Grep was used to filter the output for port 1900.
+Now that we got the profile, the <b>netscan</b> plugin was used to return all network connections.
+To filter the output for port 1900 grep was used.

 ```
 vol.py -f memdump.mem --profile=Win10x64_17134 netscan | grep :1900.
 ```
 ![Screenshot 2021-12-06 at 16 34 22](https://user-images.githubusercontent.com/95626414/144877508-ddfd1d4a-957c-427d-9af2-3ae9c8bbfa74.png)

-All connections on port 1900 are from <b>svchost.exe</b> with the PID <b>4688</b>.
+All connections on port 1900 are coming from <b>svchost.exe</b> with the PID <b>4688</b>.
 The parent process can be found by running the <b>pstree</b> module.
-This will display the process listing in tree form.
-To search for the process with PID 4688 a grep filter was added to the query.
+This module will display the process listing in tree form.
+To search for the process with PID 4688 a grep filter was used.

 ```
 vol.py -f memdump.mem --profile=Win10x64_17134 pstree | grep 4688
 ```
-The output of this command shows the parent process of svchost.exe being <b>648</b>
+The output of this command shows the parent process of svchost.exe is <b>648</b>

 ### Question 3 - What is the IP address of the attacker command and control center, the connection with which was still active at the time of forensic artifacts acquisition?
-While scrolling through the <b>netscan</b> output I noticed the following ESTABLISHED connection:
+While scrolling through the <b>netscan</b> output the following ESTABLISHED connection stood out:
 ```
 TCPv4 192.168.184.130:50133 196.6.112.70:443 ESTABLISHED -1
 ```
-This in combination with the below entry in the Windows Event Logging, made me think the anwser is: <b>196.6.112.70</b>
+This connection in combination with an entry in the Windows Event Logging shown below, made it clear the answer was: <b>196.6.112.70</b>

 ![image](https://user-images.githubusercontent.com/95626414/144878901-5f7203e5-dda7-467b-85ab-c3c7916e6253.png)

 ### Question 4 - What is the PID of the process where malicious code was located at the moment of forensic artifacts acquisition?
-To answer this question I analysed the <b>pstree</b> output and noticed some intressting process being spawned by the parent process <b>winlogon.exe</b>.
+To answer this question the <b>pstree</b> output was analysed and some interesting processes were identified.
+Those processes were spawned by the parent process <b>winlogon.exe</b>.

 ![image](https://user-images.githubusercontent.com/95626414/145025813-ff2f764b-d463-42a7-8ab1-78425e8b5556.png)

-This in combination with malicious code being embedded in the process made us think this was the correct answer.
+This in combination with malicious code being embedded in the process made me think this was the correct answer.
 ![image](https://user-images.githubusercontent.com/95626414/145034909-8e265975-9d44-4119-8fd1-65f16e934734.png)

 The PID of <b>winlogon.exe</b> was the correct answer.